 This type of sport injury is usually accompanied by pain, which can get worse over time.
 Also, swelling and bruising are not uncommon in overused muscles.

-Our sports injury lawyers at JML Law, a Riverside-based law firm specializing in personal injury claims and lawsuits, warn that many sports organization and facilities fail to provide a safe environment for their athletes or students.
+Our sports injury lawyers at JML Law, a Riverside-based law firm specializing in personal injury claims and lawsuits, warn that many sports organizations and facilities fail to provide a safe environment for their athletes or students.
 In particular, improper warm-up and inadequate training schedules are to blame for overuse injuries.

 Speaking of warm-ups…